claudiocp/ohmydebn/README.md

 ## Is this related to Security Onion?

-No, this script is not related to [Security Onion](https://github.com/Security-Onion-Solutions/securityonion) and is not supported by [Security Onion Solutions](https://securityonion.com).
-OhMyDebn is intended to provide a general purpose desktop environment.
-Of course, you could use the included Chromium web browser to connect to your [Security Onion Console](https://docs.securityonion.net/en/2.4/soc.html)!
+OhMyDebn is not directly related to the [Security Onion](https://github.com/Security-Onion-Solutions/securityonion) project.
+OhMyDebn is sponsored by [Security Onion Solutions](https://securityonion.com); however, [Security Onion Solutions](https://securityonion.com) does not provide any technical support for it.
+OhMyDebn is intended to provide a general purpose desktop environment so, of course, you could use the included Chromium web browser to connect to your [Security Onion Console](https://docs.securityonion.net/en/2.4/soc.html)!